GeorgescuAlina/proiect-testare-manuala-it-factory/README.md

 #### 1.1.3 Exit criteria defined

 * All manual tests are executed
-* At least 90% of manual test are passed and there is no Major defect
+* At least 90% of manual test are passed
+* The unresoled defects have low priority
 * All defects have been re-tested and confirmed as fixed
-*

 #### 1.1.4 Test scope